sarahhelgen/weekend-redux-feedback-loop/README.md

     [ ] on click also resets the form

  Reducers
- - feelingData
+ - feelingReducer
- - understandingData
+ - understandingReducer
- - supportData
+ - supportReducer
- - commentsData
+ - commentsReducer

+- useHistory to push from one view to the next

  Server Side Route: